fly-lang/web/README.md

 - [Fork Awesome](https://forkaweso.me/)

 ## Getting Started
-Here you can find instruction how to deploy the web application in your environment.
+Here you can find instruction how to deploy the web application in your environment by Docker.

+`docker build -t "fly-web:Dockerfile"`

+`docker run -p 8080:80 fly-web:Dockerfile`

+or for working on with continuous changes:

+`docker run -d -p 8080:80 -v /path/to/project/web/src:/app fly-web:Dockerfile`

 ### Prerequisites
 In order to see the webpages of this site you need: